 Can I just take a second to introduce my AMAZING colleague, Sarah O’Hara, RD?
 She runs a private practice here in Calgary specializing in prenatal and PCOS nutrition.
 When she suggested writing a blog post on the microbiome and pregnancy – I was ALL over that.
 As a gut health dietitian – the microbiome, especially in infancy BLOWS my mind.
 So let’s get to it!

 The human “microbiome” refers to the community of microorganisms living in/on our bodies.
-It outnumbers our own cells by a factor of 10, contains upwards of 100 trillion cells and a collective 27 times more genes than the human genome.
+It outnumbers our own cells by a factor of 10.
+It contains upwards of 100 trillion cells and a collective 27 times more genes than the human genome.
 (That’s a LOT of microbes!)
-The species diversity and abundance vary depending upon the location in/on our bodies: our skin, mouth, nasal cavity, gut, reproductive tract, and the placenta each harbour a unique microcommunity.
-These tiny stowaways are far from benign – many scientists go so far as to refer to the microbiome as a human organ.
+The species diversity and abundance vary depending upon the location in/on our bodies.
+Our skin, mouth, nasal cavity, gut, reproductive tract, and the placenta each harbour a unique microcommunity.
+These tiny stowaways are far from benign.
+Many scientists go so far as to refer to the microbiome as a human organ.
 Microbiome research is flourishing, and has only just begun to reveal the extent to which these microbes influence our health.

 Microbiome in Pregnancy + Early Infancy

 The maternal microbiome plays a role in influencing certain pregnancy risk factors and infant health outcomes.
-Imbalance in mom’s microbiome has been associated with increased risk for preterm delivery, preeclampsia, gestational diabetes, and excess weight gain in pregnancy.
+Imbalance in mom’s microbiome has been associated with increased risk for preterm delivery.
+As well as preeclampsia, gestational diabetes, and excess weight gain in pregnancy.

-It’s believed that the infant’s own microbiome begins to be colonized in utero, and further colonization occurs during the birthing process, feeding, and with skin-to-skin contact.
-Baby’s size and age at delivery also impact microbiome composition; preterm infants lack two main groups of bacteria found in healthy term infants (Bifidobacterium and Lactobacillus).
+Colonization occurs during the birthing process, feeding, and with skin-to-skin contact.
+Baby’s size and age at delivery also impact microbiome composition.
+Preterm infants lack two main groups of bacteria found in healthy term infants (Bifidobacterium and Lactobacillus).

-During the first several weeks of life, infants begin to develop body site-specific microbiomes, and how an infant feeds greatly influences the composition of gut colonies.
+During the first several weeks of life, infants begin to develop body site-specific microbiomes.
+How an infant feeds greatly influences the composition of gut colonies.

 Breastfed infants have guts with greater abundance of Bifidobacteria, a key player in healthy immune system development.
 Breast milk naturally contains high numbers and variety of beneficial microbes, and baby also receives mom’s microbes from her skin while breastfeeding.